carc1n0gen/angular-1-starter/README.md

 But it's 2017 - Why Angular 1?
 ------------------------------

-Angular 2+, React, and Vue are cool but sometimes I want good old angular 1.
+Angular 2+, React, Vue, Riot, etc... are cool but sometimes I want good old angular 1.
 I use it everyday at work so it's what I am most confortable with.